Review: Dudamel conducts Shostakovich 5th at Royal Festival Hall

 An interval conversation with one of the Philharmonia players made it clear that we were in for something special.
 The orchestra obviously adore Dudamel in a big way, and it looks pretty reciprocal.
 He conducts the piece as if he were on first name terms with every individual note, and conducts the orchestra as if there is an important dialogue with the particular musicians on every phrase.
 It's high performance art: Dudamel's range of body language on the podium is quite extraordinary, moving from a bullfighter's strut to imploring plea to street gang's shuffle.
 The tremolo violin passages are accompanied by a trembling left hand, and the tutti climaxes by leaps into the air.

-I'll start by confessing that the 5th was already one of my best loved pieces before the evening started (see our top Cds page).
+I'll start by confessing that the 5th was already one of my best loved pieces before the evening started.
 The reflective first movement has an uncanny way of leading you by the nose on the composer's emotional journey: it's done by a series of suspended chords which never quite resolve to what you're expecting, but always into some new and compelling direction.
 The music is certainly not conventional romantic harmony, but is none the less easy for the ear to follow.
 The second movement is entrancing, with its demonic waltz and infusion of ironic folk dance fragments, the third achingly beautiful, and the military finale full of ironic bombast.
 Under Dudamel's baton, the Philharmonia squeezed every last drop of emotional range out of every part.

 At the end of the evening, comments were being heard such as “it's the best you'll ever see, and I should know: I've been coming here for 37 years”.